 The track is now on-road for about 400m, as it follows Carnarvon Road and Golfers Lane, before re-entering Moores Creek Reserve at the end of Luxor Parade.
 It then follows Moores Creek again for the last few hundres metres, before reaching Armana Parade.

-0.0km Echo Point Pack (Roseville Chase) 2.1km Turn onto Little Digger Track 2.7km Babbage Falls 2.9km Little Falls (short signposted side-track) 3.2km End of Carnavon Road (East Lindfield) 3.6km End of Luxor Parade 4.1km Corner of Armana Place and Roseville Avenue (Roseville)
+0.0km Echo Point Park (Roseville Chase) 2.1km Turn onto Little Digger Track 2.7km Babbage Falls 2.9km Little Falls (short signposted side-track) 3.2km End of Carnavon Road (East Lindfield) 3.6km End of Luxor Parade 4.1km Corner of Armana Place and Roseville Avenue (Roseville)

 Alternate bushwalking options